Ruby

 The highest-demand role is Full Stack Developer, followed by Backend Engineer.
 This reflects where Ruby skills are most valued in the current market.

-Ruby commonly appears alongside Python, SQL, AWS in job requirements — building proficiency in these related skills can strengthen your profile considerably.
+Ruby commonly appears alongside Stakeholder Mgmt, Python, AWS in job requirements — building proficiency in these related skills can strengthen your profile considerably.

 Ruby job demand FAQ